adsarwate/advising-notes/GraduateResearch.md

 * Move material to the appendix or supplementary material.
 * Check if you have too much "navigation" text.
 Conference papers are short and do not need an "organization of this paper" section.
 Having text at the end of sections saying what is coming next or text at the start of a section summarizing the section is nice from a reading perspective but is not always necessary.
 It's easy to go too far in this direction, but often this is filler.
 * Edit your sentences to make them simpler.
 See some of the writing/editing tips and advice for this.
 There are a lot of "unnecessary words" that we all use when writing.
-This document is replete with them.
+For example, this document you are reading is too wordy and could uuse some editing.
+Read the writing guides for tips and tricks!
 * Move (some) equations in-line.
 It's easy to go overboard on this!
 Any time you want to move an equation from display mode to in-line, ask yourself how important that equation is and whether it will help the reader to see it displayed/centered versus in-line.
 * Manipulate figures.
 Shrinking figures is a way to get more space but make sure they are still legible/readable!
+You might want to make the lines in the plot thicker to be easier to read.
 Sometimes you might have an illustrative figure which helps the reader figure out what is going on: those are good targets for moving to an appendix or removing from the paper, especially if the space-to-benefit ratio is high.

 ### Specific common issues